Asolo Repertory Theatre 2021-22 Season

-[RUFUS FOLLET]: Male, 6-10, an only child.
+[RUFUS FOLLET UNDERSTUDY]: 6-10, male-identifying, any race/ethnicity, nondisabled or disabled.
+An only child.
 Extremely smart and particularly sensitive to language and music.
 He has all the energy and curiosity of most boys his age but he feels uncomfortable because of his name and later excited by the notoriety his father’s death brings.
 He grows up to be the author, moved by the wonders of the world, delighted by the magic of words, and filled with love for his parents and family.
 Vocal range: Good singer (C4 to C5)

 HOOD: A NEW MUSICAL

 Music and Lyrics by Lewis Flinn

 Directed by Mark Brokaw

 First Rehearsal: 4/26/22 | First Preview: 6/3/22 | Closing: 6/26/22